helium/helium-js/packages/wallet-link/README.md

 ```

 When using this library in React Native you must patch the `@helium/crypto` calls
 with `@helium/crypto-react-native`.
-The instructions below install [patch-package](https://github.com/ds300/patch-package)
+You can do this using [patch-package](https://github.com/ds300/patch-package)
-and you will need to apply this patch by adding it to your React Native root under `./patches/@wallet-link+4.4.0.patch`.
+by adding the following file to your React Native root at `/patches/@wallet-link+4.4.0.patch`.

 ```
 TODO: Add patch